wakandi/java_sdk/README.md

 ### Wallet Service
 Wallet service is used to perform all operations related to the wallet like creating wallet, blocking and unblocking a wallet, obtain wallet data etc.
 #### Methods:
--   Create : This function is used to create a user wallet.
-You need to pass a username of the wallet (Walletname) that needs to be created.
-In response, the packageit will return the wallet address and access key for that wallet.
-This access key will be used for further operations using this wallet.
+-   Create : This function is used to create a wallet.
+You need to pass a username of the wallet (Walletname) that needs to be created and some basic information about the user to available that wallet for other operator.
+In response, the packageit will return the wallet address and access Key for that wallet.
+This access Key will be used for further operations using this wallet.

 ```
 		WalletService walletService = new WalletService(“xxxxxxxxxxxxxxxxxxxxxx”);